tad-stranger/terminally_ASPIRED/README.md

 Often, when you have a fresh set of data you will need to carefully monitor how the pipeline deals with trace extraction & wavelength and flux calibration.
 Therefore for a first run with new data we reccomend to make use of the `--show-plots` argument which will show you the ASPIRED intermediate plots.

-### Step 1: Stadard Star name in `config.json`
+### Step 1: Standard Star name in `config.json`

-Remeber to input your standard star name in lower case letters into your `config.json` file under the parameter `standard_name` (examples: hilt600, ltt6248 etc)
+Remember to input your standard star name in lower case letters into your `config.json` file under the parameter `standard_name` (examples: hilt600, ltt6248 etc)

 ### Step 2: Run the pipeline with `--show-plots` enabled